CS3219-AY2526Sem1/cs3219-ay2526s1-project-g26/README.md

   - Sign up
   - Sign in
   - Reset password
-  - Update profile
+  - View & Update profile
   - Logout
 - Matching Related:
-  - Start a matching
+  - Find a matching
 - Collaboration Session Related:
   - View the question in Markdown format
   - Edit on a shared document